keycloak/keycloak-nodejs-connect/README.md

 is obtained from the Keycloak Admin Console.

 Instantiation with this method results in all of the reasonable defaults being used.

+### Configuring a web session store

-Normally, though, if you wish to use web sessions to manage server-side state for authentication, you will need to initialize the `KeyCloak(...)` with at least a `store` parameter, passing in the actual session store that `express-session` is using.
+If you wish to use web sessions to manage server-side state for authentication, you will need to initialize the `KeyCloak(...)` with at least a `store` parameter, passing in the actual session store that `express-session` is using.